Entreprecariat/Entreprecariat/topic-modelling.md

 While going on with the mainly Python-based practice, we encountered an interesting piece of research from of the most relevant personalities in the field of topic modelling, i.e. professor David Mimno that, together with [other researchers](bibliography.md), explains how topic modeling for scientific papers differs in some ways from that related to fiction books.

-Indeed, the attention towards innovative topic is not rarely found in scientific research paper studies; in that case it is shed a light on new techniques, new understanding, new terminolgies.
+Indeed, the attention towards innovative topic is not rarely found in scientific research paper studies; in that case it is shed a light on new techniques, new understanding, new terminologies.

 In the era of Fourth Revolution, information is the most important currency, and this can also be read in Entreprecariat, and in other prevident books like the not less famous "The Gutemberg Galaxy" of Marshall McLuhan. &#x20;